waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 Now that all nodes are ready, we can start running the tests on hub.

-A minor modification of WebDriver initialization is required to run the tests over grid.
+A minor modification of WebDriver initialization is required to run Selenium WebDriver tests over grid.
 Instead of creating a specific WebDriver browser instance such as FirefoxWebDriver or ChromeWebDriver, we should use RemoteWebDriver and DesiredCapabilites instead.

 __RemoteWebDriver__ -  used to execute the tests remotely on nodes.